 - Salt and freshly ground black pepper

-- 1 pound baby Portobello or white button mushrooms, stems removed
+- 1 pound baby Portobello mushrooms stems removed (see note 5)

-- Preheat oven to 350°F. Line a baking sheet with foil.
+- Preheat oven to 350 degrees.
+Line a baking sheet with parchment paper or foil for easy cleanup.

 - In a medium bowl, combine cream cheese, sour cream, garlic, and Italian seasoning.
-Taste and add salt and pepper if desired.
-Stir in crab meat, scallions, and mozzarella cheese.
+Stir in crab meat, scallions, and mozzarella cheese, then season to taste with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).
+You will have about 2 cups filling.